Cable Internet Access

 When you wanted to access the Internet from every PC on your HomeLAN, there was a problem.
 You could register just one MAC address to the provider.
 This was because they needed to know whcih IP address wass assigned to which MAC address when they tried to trouble shoot.
 But that was not convenient for me.

 You could find many cheap ISDN routers, but they could not handle this type of connection.

 So, I tried to configure a sort of Gateway that's NICon the outer segment had a registered MAC address.
 It was to work as NAT which translated my HomeLAN's private IP address to the assigned IP address.

 I decided to use Linux based IP Masquerade on old 486DX2 50MHz PC.
 I installed dhcpcd as DHCP client software.

 The biggest challenge was to make 3Com's 3C509B NIC recognized by Linux.
 I had to "make" the kernel.
 It took almost 6 hours.
 And IRQ and I/O address setting was also troublesome.
 3Com's Install FD's setting was not accepted by Linux.
 Linux accepted settings that Windows95 P&P set.

-The ISP assigns a private class B IP address to each machine.
-So, your machine cannot be accessed from the outside (The Internet).
-I'm not happy with this.
+The ISP assigned a private class B IP address to each machine.
+So, your machine could not be accessed from the outside (The Internet).
+I was not happy with this.
 I could do many things if my machine assigned global IP address.

-Anyway, my PCs in the bedroom on the 2nd floor can access the Internet thru this gateway PC on the 1st floor.
-This line is much faster than the company I'm working for.
+Anyway, my PCs in the bedroom on the 2nd floor could access the Internet thru this gateway PC on the 1st floor.
+This line was much faster than the company I was working for at that time.